-Your stove's performance is also dependant on its One common cause of installation. performance is oversized chimney flue. an Oversized chimney flues result in decreased velocity (draft), which prevents the smoke from rising out the chimney quickly.
+Your stove's performance is also dependant on its installation.
+One common cause of poor performance is an oversized chimney flue.
+Oversized chimney flues result in decreased velocity (draft), which prevents the smoke from rising out the chimney quickly.
 Oversized flues are also more difficult to heat effectively, especially when burning a high efficiency stove.
 Cool flue temperatures inhibit the establishment of a strong draft (and encourage the accumulation of creosote).
 The lack of a strong draft will cause the fire to die down and may even force the smoke to enter into the room.